Joelmadaram/Costco-s-Digital-Evolution-Elevating-E-Commerce-through-Big-Data-and-AI/README.md

 # Costco-s-Digital-Evolution-Elevating-E-Commerce-through-Big-Data-and-AI
-Led Costco's digital transformation to boost e-commerce through big data and AI.
-Achieved a 44.4% rise in online sales, enhanced inventory management, and tailored customer interactions, significantly elevating digital efficiency and engagement.
+A global initiative to digitally transform Costco, enhancing e-commerce through big data and AI.
+Aimed at improving inventory and supply processes to meet evolving consumer demands.
+From 2019 to 2021, e-commerce investments increased, growing revenue's share from 4% to 7%.